 In partnership with the Georgia State Leadership Development Office and The Journey with Blue, the Entrepreneurship and Innovation Institute (ENI) hosted an intimate panel discussion Wednesday, September 18th about the struggles and successes of being an entrepreneur in Atlanta.
-The panel featured Michelle Blue of The Journey with Blue, Dayna Thomas, Esq. of the Law Office of Dayna Thomas, Lantre Barr of Blacc Spot Media and Antonio Brown of LVL XIII and Atlanta City Council.
+The panel featured Michelle Blue of The Journey with Blue, Dayna Thomas, Esq. of the Law Office of Dayna Thomas and Lantre Barr of Blacc Spot Media.

 “Don’t settle for good when extraordinary is available,” said Blue.
 As host of The Journey with Blue, a talk show and community sharing the transparent stories of entrepreneurship, she is familiar with the journey of transforming dreams into realities in business.
 Blue shared how after studying abroad in Ghana, she started a luxury scarf company committed to providing tuition, books, supplies and uniforms to girls in Ghana to continue their education.
 Despite the obstacles, Blue encouraged students to pursue their passions and own entrepreneurial endeavors.